 When dealing with small children, the easiest way to identify your child’s learning style is through observation.
 Take note of the way they respond to different methods in their learning environment.
 Is she drawn to music and rhythm?
-Does he prefer to work on their own?
+Does he prefer to work on his own?
 Does she prefer hands on activities?
 Take note of these factors, as this will help you identify the primary ways your child prefers to learn.

 Learning Style and Reading